Key Factors That Influence Red Door Programs

 -Anita Wadley, 1974

-The STEAM Influence in the Red Door Curriculum
+The STEAM Influence in Red Door Programs

 From their earliest years, children engage with the world in ways that can promote learning related to science, technology, engineering, art and math (STEAM).
 They balance blocks to build a wall; bat at a mobile to make it spin; and push and pull magnets together and apart.
 Research shows that the earlier we guide and support children’s wonder about the world–and thereby identify opportunities for children to acquire foundational STEM skills–the more successful they are in all areas of learning later.1